ai-systems/case_based_anli/README.md

 In this repository you can find the code for the BM25 and Sentence-BERT version presented in the paper.

-To run the experiments on [WorldTree](https://github.com/umanlp/tg2019task), launch the following commands:
+To run the models on [WorldTree](https://github.com/umanlp/tg2019task), launch the following commands:

 CB-ANLI BM25: